Post updated September 2023

 - The URL isn’t old enough.
 Just as it takes a while for a site to be fully indexed in search engines, the same is true of ad partners.
 This issue is perhaps most noteworthy for those considering changing the name of your site.
 It could take up to 18 months (!) for all buyers and exchanges to start transacting on your site again, which is a big reason why we discourage rebranding.

-3. Questionable content.
+3. Questionable content

 Advertisers are wary of being associated with certain things, from medical content and controversial news to the profane or risqué.
-Try to keep everything as G-rated as possible, or PG and maybe the occasional PG-13 if you must.
+Try to keep everything as G-rated or PG as possible, maybe the occasional PG-13 if you must.
 Definitely not R-rated or beyond.

 On our side, we work hard to make sure all Mediavine ads are rated PG and we are vigilant to ensure the quality and standards of the ads we serve.

 4. Once you’ve been approved there are other ways to give advertisers what they want:

-Diversify your content within reason.
+Diversify your content (within reason).